 Second Half Burst Puts Vipers Past Skyforce

-EDINBURG, Texas - The Rio Grande Valley Vipers (5-6), the NBA G League affiliate of the Houston Rockets, defeated the Sioux Falls Skyforce (7-7) 114-96 on Friday night at the Bert Ogden Arena.
+EDINBURG, TX - The Rio Grande Valley Vipers (5-6), the NBA G League affiliate of the Houston Rockets, defeated the Sioux Falls Skyforce (7-7) 114-96 on Friday night at the Bert Ogden Arena.

 The quarter tipped off with a back-and-forth battle between both teams, but when the scoreboard hit 10-10 the Skyforce went on a 7-0 streak to set the score at 17-10.
 However, the Vipers were quick to respond with a 9-2 run which tied the competition at 19-19.
 Despite the Vipers advantage, Sioux Falls turned things around and sealed the quarter with a 33-30 lead.